 Troubleshooting may also fail to detect biases against demographic populations who are underrepresented in the organization developing the algorithms~\cite{BuolamwiniG18}, or whose life may be undervalued by the media of the countries hosting such organizations~\cite{Wong21}.
 When queried about ongoing human rights abuse, wars and genocides in other regions of the world, all platforms offer a large panel of content promoting war, smearing or threatening human rights activists or worse, allowing abusers and banning victims from the platform.
-The double-standard in content moderation (which is increasingly being documented by works such as~\cite{york2021silicon, roberts2018digital}), is worsened by the imbalance of fake accounts between victims and abusers, who tend to use state-scale resources to amplify their presence.
-In light of all these elements, Theorem~\ref{thm:imp_1} provides an argument why \emph{foundation models} would benefit abusers.
+The double-standard in content moderation~\cite{york2021silicon, roberts2018digital} is worsened by the imbalance of fake accounts between victims and abusers, who tend to use state-scale resources to amplify their presence.
+In particular, the hope to fix LAIMs with (fake?) user feedback after deployment is a very dangerous illusion.